-Choropleth maps use different shades of the same colour to give a quick impression of the pattern formed by the data being shown.
+Choropleth maps use different colours or different shades of the same colour to give a quick impression of the pattern formed by the data being shown.
 Darker shades show the highest values or the greatest amounts, while lighter shades show the lowest values or the least amounts.